TheCoderSingh/hackerrivals-website/public/sponsor-proposal.md

 ## Executive Summary

-Hacker Rivals is the world's first eSports hackathon, blending the competitive excitement of esports with the innovation of traditional hackathons.
+Hacker Rivals is the world's first eSports style hackathon, blending the competitive excitement of esports with the innovation of traditional hackathons.
 Our unique format creates an entertaining, spectator-friendly experience that drives massive engagement and visibility for our sponsors.

 ---